-A personal message from Margaret Willis CEO
+A personal message from Margaret Willis, CEO Unity Trust Bank

 On 15 December 2016 Unity Trust Bank celebrated its first year anniversary as an independent bank.
 Established over 30 years ago by the trade union movement, our vision was to create a bank that would serve the needs of its customers and enrich society as a whole.

 In 2016 we set out our 3 year strategy as an independent entity, free to pursue our ambitions, differentiated and defined by our social purpose.
 We made considerable progress throughout the year, accelerating growth in a number of key areas.
 We attracted 442 new customers, with the majority originated through existing customer recommendation.
 Loan approvals were substantially ahead of plan, with 124 new requests approved during the year totalling £153m, a material increase on 2015 at £46m; business mix was broadly in line with expectations.
 The high quality of our lending book continued to reflect our focus on ‘safe growth’ consistent with our cautious and conservative approach to risk.

 The Bank’s capital position and liquidity remained strong.
 While deposit balances remained stable, in common with other banks, overall returns continued to be impacted by the prolonged period of low interest rates.
 We have strong foundations on which to build and real momentum going into 2017.
 While the macro economic and political environment will continue to present challenges, we remain focused on what we can influence.